-- Project Goal: To mitigate the spread of COVID-19. - Output Measure: DPP will contract services to improve air quality of DLCA and Taxicab Commission office. - Outcome Measure: This project is currently in progress.
+- Project Goal: To mitigate the spread of COVID-19. - Output Measure: DPP will contract services to improve air quality of DLCA and Taxicab Commission office.

+Outcome Measure: This project is currently under closeout review.
 Upon availability of data, DPP will provide details of results of indoor air quality cleaning and if rates of COVID-19 have decreased for employees.